-Follow the links for the online versions, or print off the PDFs on the right hand side of this page.
+Follow the links for the online versions, or print off the PDFs at the bottom of this page.

 If you disagree with a decision on your claim, or you think that HMRC has acted unreasonably or unlawfully, caselaw may help.
 Sign up to our monthly e-bulletin for summaries of relevant decisions by the Upper Tribunal which are binding on First-tier Tribunals and HMRC decision makers.